 What information do we collect and for what purpose do we process your data?

 - Send communications about the results of the project and the activity of the community.

 - Guide users on models of community participation.

-- Improve the retrieval of information and content of interest by users through the collection of aggregated data on their behaviour on Community Platform.
+- Improve the retrieval of information and content of interest by users through the collection of aggregated data on their behaviour on the Community Platform.

 - Manage the correspondence with the users of the community of interest.

-- Send information and informative communications related to the scientific research, the areas of interest and focus of the project through various means, including the project newsletter, managed by means of the external application Mailchimp.
+- Send information and informative communications related to the scientific research, the areas of interest and the focus of the project through various means, including the project newsletter, managed by means of the external application Mailchimp.